 One of the key features of travel junk fees is that they are often mandatory and non-negotiable.
 Travelers are required to pay them regardless of whether they use the associated services or not.

 While companies are looking to maximize their profits, travelers may see it as financial exploitation which can cause frustration.

-Do you want to save 15 % on your hotel bookings this summer?
+Do you want to save 15 % on your hotel bookings this autumn?
 Use this promotion, and enjoy your favorite getaways at a discounted price!